Lynch Solicitors - Personal Injuries & Equity Litigation, Medical Negligence, Bankruptcy, Property and Estates & Divorce and Family Law

 What is hip dysplasia

 Hip dysplasia is a common issue that affects babies’ hip joints.
-Developmental Dysplasia of the Hip (DDH) is a congenital (present at birth) condition.
-In adults and children, the top of the thigh bone (head of femur) fits into a cup-like socket in the pelvis (acetabulum) to make a hip joint.
-This joint is a ball and socket joint.
+Developmental dysplasia of the hip (DDH) is a congenital condition (present at birth).
+The hip joint is a ball-and-socket joint.
+In cases of DDH, the hip socket may be:

 • Shallow.